 It’s important to note that because employment-based immigrant investor visas are limited in number, it may take longer before a visa is issued.
 Unfortunately, the amount of time it actually takes to obtain an investor visa is unpredictable as it depends on your case, whether application instructions are followed properly, whether additional administrative processing is required, and again, whether an investor visa is actually available.
 If you are deemed ineligible for an investor visa, you will be informed by the consular officer who will also advise you as to whether you are eligible for a waiver of the ineligibility.

-If you are looking to come to the United States to invest in a new business that will create jobs and otherwise benefit the United States economy, then the experienced Immigration Lawyers at Rodriguez & Sanabria can help you determine which immigrant investor visa best suits your needs and can guide you through the process of obtaining that visa.
-Contact Rodriguez & Sanabria 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation, or to schedule an office visit.
+If you are looking to come to the United States to invest in a new business that will create jobs and otherwise benefit the United States economy, then the experienced Immigration Lawyers at Sanabria & Associates can help you determine which immigrant investor visa best suits your needs and can guide you through the process of obtaining that visa.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español